open-telemetry/opentelemetry-specification/specification/metrics/api.md

 [Context](../context/context.md) (Span context, Correlation context) that was active at the time.

-## Instrument categories
+## Instrument properties

 Because the API is separated from the SDK, the implementation ultimately determines how metric events are handled.
 Therefore, the choice of instrument should be guided by semantics and the intended interpretation.
-Here we detail the instruments and their individual semantics.
+The semantics of the individual instruments is defined by several properties, detailed here, to assist with instrument selection.

 ### Synchronous and asynchronous instruments compared